mvarrone/hikvision-nvr-postman-collection/README.md

     - Choose a Blank Workspace and select Next
     - Choose a name for the new workspace and select *Only me* for who can access to it, if you prefer so.
 Select Create

-2. Now, go to the *Import* option next to your workspace name and drop the 3 files available from this repo and Select Import
+2. Now, go to the *Import* option next to your workspace name and drop the three files available from this [repository folder](./Postman/) and *Select Import*

     #### Postman collection